Seilamuk/Seilamuk-/unity/Android-InApp-Unity-Documentation.md

 <img src="./unity/images/unity-android-import-package.png" />

 **3.** Import all the package's items by pressing "All" and then "Import".
+If you are using a custom AndroidManifest.xml and don't want to override it with the one provided by this package, just uncheck the "AndroidManifest.xml".
+In this case, you must update the manifest manually as described in the next step.
 <img src="./unity/images/unity-android-import-all.png" />

 [Back to top](#top)